ca-scribner/Udacity-Data-Engineering-Capstone/readme.md

 If more detail on the potential data/workflow was known, a distribution strategy might be available that co-locates commonly joined information.
 For example, assuming the songplay and user tables are both expected to be large and often joined, while the song, and artist tables are expected to be small (and edited less often), it could make sense to distribute the songplay and user tables by key with user_id and the song and artist tables by all.
 Similarly, sorting could be defined based on expected workloads.

-# Repository Contents
+# Repository Contents and Run Instructions

-TODO:

 Included in the repository are:

-definitions of all sql queries required for table creation, table dropping, and common data insert/select See sql_queries.py.
-Intent is for this to be imported as utilities by other tools.
-Not meant to run standalone table creation script which reinitializes the database, removing any existing tables and creating fresh ones python create_tables.py the etl process, which takes raw data and puts that data into an existing db python etl.py
-Metadata such as DB connection information, IAM role, and source data location in S3 See dwh.cfg for most details
-Run Instructions
-To run the full ETL process, use:

-python create_tables.py
-python etl.py
+* `get_sales_data.py`: Fetches monthly sales data from public API and store in S3
+    *  see `-h` for more details
+    *  example: `python get_sales_data.py 2012-01 2018-12 --data_spec sales_raw`
+* `create_tables.py`: (Drops and) Creates tables for the database
+    *  see `-h` for more details
+    *  example: `python create_tables.py --db postgres`
+* `etl.py`: Performs ETL from raw --> staged --> OLTP database
+    *  see `-h` for more details
+    *  example: `python etl.py --db postgres`
+* `etl_olap.py`: Performs ETL from OLTP --> OLAP
+    *  see `-h` for more details
+    *  example: `python etl_olap.py --db postgres`
+* `sql_queries.py`: Definitions of all SQL queries
+* `utilities.py`: Shared utilities used throughout the code
+* `data.yml`: Definition of metadata for the data sources
+* `secrets.yml`: Not included in the repository, but should contain data of the form:
+    ````yaml
+    postgres:
+        database:
+        host:
+        port:
+        user:
+        password:

+    aws:
+        access_key:
+        secret_key:

+    redshift:
+        database:
+        host:
+        port:
+        user:
+        password:
+        arn:

+    socrata:
+        access_key:
+        secret_key:
+    ````

-# Run instructions
+# Analytics Comparisons

-TODO
+* Compare between OLTP and OLAP for load and select
+* Compare between pg and rs

 # Comparison between Postgres and Redshift

 (for this use case)

+# Project Questions:

+## Clearly state the rationale for the choice of tools and technologies for the project.

+TODO

+## Propose how often the data should be updated and why.

+Given the nature of the data sources, the current system need only be updated whenever new liquor sales data is added to the database (current dissemination of data lags by ~2 years).
+If this was an in-house data source that had frequent updates, the answer to this would depend on what the usage of the data required.
+If this was used to provide frequent summary of the sales, etc., ETL of new data would need to be at least as frequent as the analyses (if analysis is daily, ETL needs to be <= daily).

+## Write a description of how you would approach the problem differently under the following scenarios:

+TODO

+### The data was increased by 100x.

+TODO

+### The data populates a dashboard that must be updated on a daily basis by 7am every day.

+TODO

+### The database needed to be accessed by 100+ people.

+TODO

 # Recommendations and Conclusions

-* Clearly state the rationale for the choice of tools and technologies for the project.
-* Propose how often the data should be updated and why.
-* Write a description of how you would approach the problem differently under the following scenarios:
-     * The data was increased by 100x.
-     * The data populates a dashboard that must be updated on a daily basis by 7am every day.
-     * The database needed to be accessed by 100+ people.
+TODO: